JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     The output will describe any found errors, or show the successful download and parsing result if the manifest is correct.

 8. Push the `Package.swift` file to the repository you settled on earlier.
-Make sure to create and push a git tag with the Semantic Version of the package.
+Make sure to create and push a git tag with the semantic version of the package.

-Now that both files are accessible, you can try and set up the dependency in Xcode:
+Now that both files are accessible, you can set up the dependency in Xcode:
 * In an Xcode project, choose **File | Add Package Dependencies...** and provide the Git URL for the repo with the `Package.swift` file.
 * In an SPM project, create a dependency following the Apple documentation on [Package.Dependency](https://developer.apple.com/documentation/packagedescription/package/dependency).